 Felt into Existence

 DD: That’s what makes the experience.
 No one else has those seats.
 No one else has that sculpture.
-It’s a home that wasn't just built… it was felt into existence.
+It’s a home that wasn't just built… it was conjured from conviction and is space that moves you the moment you walk through the door.

 Wooden carved art piece of the Last Supper, depicting Jesus and his disciples seated around a table.